 Basic Information on Aizu-Wakamatsu Family Travel

-Aizu-Wakamatsu City is a castle town of history and culture located in the western part of Fukushima Prefecture.
-Known as the stage for the "Aizu War" during the late Edo period, it is rich in historical spots, including Tsuruga Castle.
-It is the perfect travel destination to help children feel close to Japanese history.
+Aizuwakamatsu City is a castle town rich in history and culture located in the western part of Fukushima Prefecture.
+It is also known as the stage for the "Aizu War" during the late Edo period, with many historical spots including Tsurugajo Castle.
+It is the perfect travel destination for children to feel closer to Japanese history.

 - Best Season: April to November (especially beautiful during spring cherry blossoms and autumn foliage)

-- Tourist Area: Around Tsuruga Castle, Nanokamachi Street, Higashiyama Onsen
+- Sightseeing Area: Around Tsurugajo Castle, Nanokamachi Street, Higashiyama Onsen

 [Day 1] Exploring the history and culture of Aizuwakamatsu

-First, we head to the symbol of Aizuwakamatsu, Tsuruga Castle.
+First, we head to the symbol of Aizuwakamatsu, "Tsurugajo Castle."
 The white main keep is impressive, and the children will be thrilled.
-The exhibits inside the main keep provide an easy-to-understand overview of the Boshin War and the history of the Aizu domain.
+The exhibits inside the main keep provide an easy-to-understand learning experience about the Boshin War and the history of the Aizu Domain.

-The view from the main keep is breathtaking.
-You can see Mount Bandai and the Aizu Basin all at once.
+The view from the main keep is spectacular.
+You can see Mount Bandai and the Aizu Basin at a glance.
 In spring, the castle is beautifully complemented by cherry blossoms, and in autumn, it is adorned with colorful foliage.

 Lunch: Lunch at Nanokamachi Street

-Nanokamachi Street, about 10 minutes by car from Tsuruga Castle, is a retro shopping street lined with buildings from the Taisho and early Showa periods.
-There are many shops where you can taste Aizu specialties like 'wappa-meshi' and 'kozuyu (Aizu's local cuisine),' making it enjoyable for food walking.
+Nanokamachi Street, about a 10-minute drive from Tsurugajo Castle, is a retro shopping street lined with buildings from the Taisho and early Showa periods.
+There are many shops where you can taste Aizu specialties like "wappa-meshi" and "kozuyū (Aizu's local cuisine)," making it enjoyable for food walking.

 Afternoon: Sazaedo (Former Shōsōji Temple, Entsu Sansōdō)

-The most unique structure in Aizu, Sazaedo.
-This building features a double-spiral structure where the paths for going up and down do not intersect, making it a rare sight in the world.
-Children will definitely be curious and ask, 'What's going on?'
+The unique building "Sazaedo" in Aizu.
+It is a rare structure in the world with a double spiral ramp where the paths for going up and down do not intersect.
+Children will surely be curious and ask, "How does it work?"
 Families can enjoy the wonders of architecture together.

-- Entrance fee: Adults 400 yen, elementary and junior high school students 200 yen
+- Admission fee: Adults 400 yen, Elementary and junior high school students 200 yen

 Evening: Stay at Higashiyama Onsen

-Higashiyama Onsen, about a 10-minute drive from Aizuwakamatsu City, is a historic hot spring area with over 1,300 years of history.
+Higashiyama Onsen, located about 10 minutes by car from Aizuwakamatsu City, is a hot spring area with a history of over 1,300 years.
 Many inns are family-friendly, and you can enjoy Aizu's local cuisine for dinner.
 Relax and unwind in the hot springs.

 [Day 2] Enjoying the nature of Urabandai